junglewill/Ocular-disease-image-recognition/README.md

 The data source for this project is from <a href='https://www.kaggle.com/andrewmvd/ocular-disease-recognition-odir5k'>Kaggle - Ocular Disease Recognition</a>.
 The dataset contains 6,392 images of left and right eyes for approxiamte 3,500 patients collected by Shanggong Medical Technology Co., Ltd. The patients are classified into 8 groups, based on their specific ocular disease: Normal (N), Diabetes (D), Glaucoma (G), Glaucoma (G), Cataract (C), Age related Macular Degeneration (A), Hypertension (H), Pathological Myopia (M), Other diseases/abnormalities (O)

 ## Models and Approaches
+#### Training data:
 1. Binary - Normal (N) to Other Diseases
 2. Multi-categories
 3. Categories exploration
    * Normal (N) to Diabetes (D) to Other Diseases
    * Cataract (C) to Other Diseases
+   * All the diseases wiothout Normal (N)

+#### Model:
+1. Construction: 2 Convolution Layers & Max Pooling using Relu, Sigmoid, and Softmax activation with Gradient Descent optimizer.
+2. Merge images and Separated images: predict the diagnose based on both eyes of a patient vs. predict the diagnose based on each single eye